Novanta (NASDAQ:NOVT) Issues FY 2022 Earnings Guidance

-Separately, Zacks Investment Research downgraded Novanta from a buy rating to a hold rating in a report on Wednesday, January 12th.
+Separately, Zacks Investment Research cut Novanta from a hold rating to a sell rating in a research note on Tuesday.

-In related news, CEO Matthijs Glastra sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, December 13th.
-The stock was sold at an average price of $166.82, for a total transaction of $2,502,300.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In other Novanta news, CEO Matthijs Glastra sold 15,000 shares of the company’s stock in a transaction on Monday, December 13th.
+The stock was sold at an average price of $166.82, for a total value of $2,502,300.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Corporate insiders own 3.60% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. increased its position in Novanta by 2.6% during the fourth quarter.
-BlackRock Inc. now owns 2,454,907 shares of the technology company’s stock valued at $432,876,000 after acquiring an additional 61,548 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its position in Novanta by 3.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 482,868 shares of the technology company’s stock worth $85,144,000 after purchasing an additional 16,653 shares during the last quarter.
-Parametric Portfolio Associates LLC grew its stake in shares of Novanta by 9.9% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 67,445 shares of the technology company’s stock valued at $11,893,000 after purchasing an additional 6,061 shares during the period.
-California State Teachers Retirement System increased its position in shares of Novanta by 2.5% during the 4th quarter.
-California State Teachers Retirement System now owns 49,196 shares of the technology company’s stock valued at $8,675,000 after purchasing an additional 1,213 shares during the last quarter.
-Finally, Barclays PLC lifted its stake in shares of Novanta by 119.4% in the 4th quarter.
-Barclays PLC now owns 42,832 shares of the technology company’s stock worth $7,553,000 after purchasing an additional 23,312 shares during the period.
+A number of large investors have recently made changes to their positions in NOVT.
+UBS Group AG grew its position in Novanta by 145.5% in the third quarter.
+UBS Group AG now owns 378 shares of the technology company’s stock valued at $59,000 after acquiring an additional 224 shares during the period.
+MML Investors Services LLC bought a new stake in shares of Novanta during the fourth quarter worth $243,000.
+Squarepoint Ops LLC bought a new stake in shares of Novanta during the fourth quarter worth $731,000.
+LPL Financial LLC grew its holdings in shares of Novanta by 17.4% during the fourth quarter.
+LPL Financial LLC now owns 11,929 shares of the technology company’s stock worth $2,092,000 after purchasing an additional 1,765 shares during the last quarter.
+Finally, Stifel Financial Corp grew its holdings in shares of Novanta by 148.5% during the fourth quarter.
+Stifel Financial Corp now owns 19,590 shares of the technology company’s stock worth $3,454,000 after purchasing an additional 11,706 shares during the last quarter.
 Hedge funds and other institutional investors own 96.90% of the company’s stock.

 Novanta, Inc engages in the provision of core technology solutions to healthcare and advanced industrial original equipment manufacturers.
 It operates through the following segments: Photonics, Vision, and Precision Motion.
 The Photonics segment designs, manufactures, and markets photonics-based solutions, including laser scanning and laser beam delivery, CO2 laser, continuous wave and ultrafast laser, and optical light engine products.